-You can access lectures from world-class universities and colleges on business and about every subject imaginable, online for free.
+You can access lectures from some of the top universities and colleges of the world, on business and about every subject imaginable, online for free.
 Millions of learners around the world are already watching first-rate lectures online, supplied by Harvard, Stanford, MIT, UCLA and other top universities.

 I’ve just watched a lecture on The Frankfurt School of Critical Theory and Theodore Adorno’s Aesthetic Theory from Yale, on YouTube, as prep for a course I’m taking in Review and Criticism.

 The universities are posting and embedding full-length videos of lectures on YouTube and websites, to be accessed by anyone, anywhere there’s very fast internet access.
 Going online with lectures enables universities to reduce costs and while focusing resources on what really matters: quality and contact time between teachers and students.